 On re-reading my notes for Gasoline Alley, I had to remind myself that I actually liked it, the notes themselves reading like a long litany of complaints… So, bear with me.

-The issue I have with Gasoline Alley is that it seems to fall between two stools: it’s got too much seating/space to be strictly a take-away joint, but, unlike the second branch, it doesn’t have the atmosphere (for me) to be somewhere I’d want linger over my coffee.
+The issue I have with Gasoline Alley is that it seems to fall between two stools: it’s got too much seating/space to be strictly a take-away joint, but, unlike the (now closed) second location, it doesn’t have the atmosphere (for me) to be somewhere I’d want linger over my coffee.

 That’s a shame, because there’s a lot I like about it.
 Facing onto both Lafayette and Mulberry Streets, It’s reminiscent of a long, wide corridor with the counter almost the length of one side.
 There are bare-brick pillars at either end, framing whitewashed walls, all capped by a lovely, high wood-beam ceiling.
 Pillar-to-pillar, floor-to-ceiling windows at both ends flood the place with light, which is aided by some interesting, bare light bulbs and mirrors on the walls.
 This also gives it a sense of space, helped by the limited seating.
 Inside there are just two small window bars, one either side of the counter, each with two neat bar stools/chairs.
 If you’d prefer to sit outside, there are three benches on either sidewalk.